Fabric-Development/fabric-wiki/src/installation-guide.md

 ## 1. Install Python
 Fabric requires Python version 3.11 or later.
 Check your distribution's instructions or package manager to get the required version.

-* Arch Linux: `pacman -S python` for the most recent version
+* Arch Linux: `sudo pacman -S python` for the most recent version
+* OpenSUSE: `sudo zypper install python311` for the most recent version of Python 3.11

 ## 2. Install  Dependencies